-Men in the military are required to have short haircuts for various good reasons: they are low maintenance, practical and clean; they create a professional and unified image; the hair won’t get caught in helmets, weapons, wires or an enemy’s hands; and the field of vision is not blocked.
+Here we look at the popular military hairstyles for men favoured since the turn of the 20th century.
+We also look at dress regulations and allowances for religious beliefs.
+Men in the military are required to have short haircuts as these styles are low maintenance, practical and clean.
+They also create a professional and unified image.
+Likewise, the hair won’t get caught in helmets, weapons, or an enemy’s hands.

 For example, the US Air Force regulations state that men must have haircuts with:

 British armed forces come under similar regulations, with much of the final say being down to the commanding officer.

 For example, the Royal Air Force regulations state:

 “The hair of the head is to be well cut and trimmed.
 Sideburns are to be short and well-trimmed and are not to extend below a line running through the midpoint of the ear.
 Extreme styles of haircuts and colouring are not permitted.
 If the hair is dyed or highlighted, the colour chosen is to be natural and in a uniform shade appropriate to the individual.
 The commanding officer shall be the arbiter upon what is or not an acceptable style or length of cut.”
 (Royal Air Force, AP 1358, 5th Edition).

 Ultimately, it is all about creating a high standard and a professional team look.
 There is enough room in the regulations, however, for some individuality.
 A haircut is often the only form of individual expression a military man can have within their unit.

 Military Haircuts & Styles